16.66. sfs

 --smoothness-weight <float (default: 0.04)>

 The weight given to the cost function term which consists of sums of squares of second-order derivatives.
 A larger value will result in a smoother solution with fewer artifacts.
+The range can be in 0.01 – 10,000.
+A discussion of this term is in [LSAM21].
 See also --gradient-weight.

 --initial-dem-constraint-weight <float (default: 0)>